On this page

 Can a soft-shell inflatable chamber substitute for a hard-shell clinical system?

 No, for pressure-dependent applications.
-Soft-shell inflatable chambers commonly operate around 1.3 ATA, based on public device-category examples and manufacturer specifications.
+Soft-shell inflatable chambers operate at approximately 1.3 ATA maximum per their FDA 510(k) device clearance profile (FDA.gov).
 Hard-shell clinical chambers operate at 2.0 to 3.0 ATA under ASME PVHO-1.
 These are different pressure classes, different certification categories, and different device types.
 The lower purchase price of a soft-shell unit does not offset the specification gap where the application requires operation above 1.3 ATA.

 What facility infrastructure does a multiplace chamber installation require?